Programmes

 • Secondary V SO (Science Option) Math

-This course covers advanced mathematical concepts such as functions, trigonometry, and vectors, with an emphasis on their applications in science and engineering.
-It is designed to prepare students for university programs in these fields by strengthening analytical thinking and problem-solving skills.
+This course covers advanced mathematical concepts like functions, trigonometry, and vectors, with a focus on their applications in science and engineering.
+It is designed to prepare students for university programs in these fields.

 Exams must be written in person at ECS: